 - Get all recommended travel vaccines.
 Since some vaccines require multiple shots and take time to become fully effective, visit a healthcare provider at least four to six weeks before travel.

 - Talk with a healthcare provider about any needed travel medications such as preventative medicine for malaria or an antibiotic for traveler’s diarrhea.

 - Women who are pregnant or plan to become pregnant should talk to a healthcare provider about the risk of traveling and precautions.

-- Enough prescription medications and any other medications your physician may recommend to last through the duration of your trip.
+- Enough prescription medications and any other medications your physician may recommend to last through the duration of the trip.

 - Insect repellent, ideally containing DEET or picaridin.

-- Alcohol-based hand gels containing 60 - 95 percent alcohol.
+- Hand gels containing 60 - 95 percent alcohol.

 - Prepare a list of contacts in the event an illness or injury occurs while traveling.
 Include the local health jurisdiction and local U.S. Embassy or Consulate in case you need assistance.

 - Wash hands with hot, soapy water before touching food, after using the bathroom, after blowing your nose, sneezing or coughing, and after touching animals.